epangelias/paracelsus/README.md

 - [ ] Go fix all error handling in ai streaming
 - [ ] Fix type errors
-- [ ] Use nextjs ai for use of other apis
-- [ ] Try the useSWR hook from next
 - [ ] Simplify the CSS